mwrichmond/mdb-gcp-agentic-ai-workshop/docs/SETUP.md

 <h4>1.&emsp;Create a Python project directory</h4>

-<p>The project directory can be anywhere in your file system structure.&emsp;For simplicity's sake, you mightjust want to create this within your
+<p>The project directory can be anywhere in your file system structure.&emsp;For simplicity's sake, you might want to create this within your
 users HOME directory.

 Create project directory and navigate into it.&emsp;You are free to use any name you like for the project directory but all of the slides as